 India is the land of festivals.
-It is also said that to be a part of all the festivals celebrated in this sublime land you will have to take many births.
+And to become a part of all the festivals celebrated in this sublime land you will have to take many births.
 Being a host to a plethora of famous festivals, India offers a life-changing experience.
 India’s rich festivals have now spread to the whole world.
-Festivals in India tend to be amazing and great.
+Therefore, festivals in India tend to be amazing and great.

 People from across the world come here to explore and enjoy its diversity.
-India is a diverse country but, still, when it comes to festivals all barriers of caste and creed are left behind in the name of brotherhood and celebrations.
-When the land is coloured in the hues of a particular festival, that is the time best to experience India.
+India is a diverse country but, still, when it comes to festivals people leave all barriers of caste and creed behind and celebrate all the festivals with brotherhood and joy.
+When the land fills with the hues of a particular festival, that is the time best to experience India.

 India is rightly known as the land of diversities for the various types of festivals that India is home to, can surprise you.
 Owing to the coexistence of diverse faiths and communities, India has its own share of much loved cultural festivals.
-Religion is a part and parcel of the Indian Society and hence the lists of religious festivals of India are never-ending.
+Religion is also a part and parcel of the Indian Society.
+Therefore, the lists of religious festivals of India are never-ending.

-Mahashivratri, the festival of lord shiva is celebrated every year with a lot of joy and enthusiasm.
+People all around the country celebrate Mahashivratri, the festival of lord shiva every year with a lot of joy and enthusiasm.
 This festival, one of the most famous festivals in India, is celebrated on the 14th day of the dark fortnight in the month of Phalguna.
 On this day devotees of lord shiva keep a fast and offer flowers and milk as an oblation to the Shivling.
-It is believed that the person who worships lord shiva on this day with a pure heart is bound to be relieved of all his pains.
+It is also a belief that the person who worships lord shiva on this day with a pure heart gets relief from all his pains.

 According to Bhagavad Geeta at the time of Samudra Manthan, numerous boons began to materialize.
 But, unfortunately, a deadly poison too came into existence as a result permeating far and wide through the medium of water, leading to deaths of animals and human beings on a grand scale.

 Unable to come out with a solution all the gods began to fear the consequence of the dreaded poison which continued to wreak havoc.
-It would indubitably lead to an imbalance of life on the planet.
+Therefore, it would indubitably lead to an imbalance of life on the planet.

 Distressed, all the gods went to Mahadev for a solution to the imminent disaster.
 Mahadev, the destroyer of evil annihilated the darkness that loomed over the earth by swallowing the poison.

-Have you ever wondered why Mahashivratri is celebrated during the night?
+Have you ever thought why people celebrate Mahashivratri during the night?